FBAR Reporting - An Introduction

 If two persons jointly maintain a foreign financial account, or if several persons each own a partial interest in an account, then each U.S. person has a financial interest in that account and each person must report the entire value of the account on an FBAR (exceptions may apply in the case of a married couple).

-The FBAR instructions list a number of exceptions to the FBAR filing requirement.
+The FBAR instructions list a number of exceptions to the FBAR reporting requirement.
 These exceptions include:

 - Certain foreign financial accounts jointly owned by spouses